Start your album

 What it is

-This use case is for a digital graduation keepsake that reads like a real story.
+This use case is for a digital graduation keepsake or graduation album that reads like a real story.

 It works best when you want to preserve both the day itself and the years that led up to it.